thomasbreydo/perceptron-cpp/README.md

 # perceptron

 This is a mini-project in which I create a perceptron from scratch in C++.
-The perceptron learns using the Perceptron Rule
+The perceptron learns using the perceptron learning rule.

 # What is a perceptron?